nafiserb/ESpinS/README.md

     make

 In the case that compilation process encounters errors, please edit make.sys file.
-For more information about installation please see user-guid.
+For more information about installation please see user-guide.

 ## About